cwi-dis/videoLat/videoLat/README.txt

 Build Instructions for OSX, detailed
 ====================================

-To build videoLat from source you need a Mac (10.7 or later, capable of running 64-bit applications).
+To build videoLat from source you need a Mac (10.12 or later).
-You need three third party packages:

-- zbar (version 0.10 tested) for barcode generation
-- zint (version 2.4.3 tested) for barcode detection

-The first two should be included in a videoLat source distribution in the thirdParty subdirectory.

-You also need libpng 1.5, download from http://sourceforge.net/projects/libpng/files/libpng15/ and put the source tree in thirdParty/libpng-1.5.22.

-    (Actually, on 10.7 or earlier there is an Apple-installed libpng in te X11 package, so you don't have to download and build libpng unless you want to distribute your built binaries to systems running 10.8 or later).

-Build the third-party packages:
-1. Build libpng with:
-	% mkdir thirdParty/installed
-	% INST=`(cd thirdParty/installed ; pwd)`
-	% cd thirdParty/libpng-1.5.22
-	% ./configure \
-		--prefix=$INST \
-		CFLAGS="-arch i386 -arch x86_64" \
-		CXXFLAGS="-arch i386 -arch x86_64" \
-		LDFLAGS="-arch i386 -arch x86_64"
-	% make
-	% make install
-2. Build zbar with:
-	% mkdir thirdParty/installed
-	% INST=`(cd thirdParty/installed ; pwd)`
-	% cd thirdParty/zbar-0.10-src
-	% ./configure \
-		--disable-dependency-tracking \
-		--disable-video \
-		--without-gtk \
-		--without-qt \
-		--without-xv \
-		--without-imagemagick \
-		--without-x \
-		--without-xshm \
-		--without-python \
-		--prefix=$INST \
-		CFLAGS="-arch i386 -arch x86_64" \
-		CXXFLAGS="-arch i386 -arch x86_64" \
-		LDFLAGS="-arch i386 -arch x86_64"
-	% make
-	% make install

-3. Build zint with:
-	% mkdir thirdParty/installed
-	% INST=`(cd thirdParty/installed ; pwd)`
-	% cd thirdParty/zint-2.4.3
-	% make prefix=$INST
-	% make install prefix=$INST

-   Alternatively you could use cmake but it doesn't work for me anymore:
-	% cd thirdParty/zint-2.4.3
-	% export PATH=/opt/local/bin:$PATH
-	% mkdir build
-	% cd build
-	% export CMAKE_OSX_ARCHITECTURES="i386;x86_64"
-	% cmake ..
-	% make
-	% make install prefix=$INST
+Unlike older videoLat release you don't need any external libraries.

-4. Build videoLat, by opening videoLat.xcodeproj and building it.
+1. Build videoLat, by opening videoLat.xcodeproj and building it.
 The Debug and Release targets are as expected, the Distribution target is what you should use if you want to distribute a signed copy of your built application, and it will only work if you have all the Apple magic certificates and whatnot installed.

-5. If you want to create a binary or source distribution please make sure you update the VIDEOLAT_VERSION variable in the xcode project "build settings" section.
+2. If you want to create a binary or source distribution please make sure you update the VIDEOLAT_VERSION variable in the xcode project "build settings" section.
 Then you "Archive", then you "Validate" and "Distribute" that archive.
 For a source distribution you run the script "scripts/mksrcdistr.sh" which will create a tarball in the "build" directory and test that it builds.

-6. If you want to build the Doxygen documentation you should install Doxygen via <http://www.stack.nl/~dimitri/doxygen/> and GraphViz via <http://www.graphviz.org/Download_macos.php> and install both.
+3. If you want to build the Doxygen documentation you should install Doxygen via <http://www.stack.nl/~dimitri/doxygen/> and GraphViz via <http://www.graphviz.org/Download_macos.php> and install both.
 Then you can use the toplevel Doxyfile or the XCode target.